Free four-day class offers opportunity to earn certification for high-paying, in-demand careers

 Minimum qualifications for participation include:

-Students who pass their two Oklahoma Department of Environmental Quality (DEQ) tests are then welcome to visit the job fair at Rose State on Friday, May 13.
-Midwest City Public Works, Veola, Inframark, City of Norman Public Works and the City of Bethany will all be in attendance at the job fair and have agreed to reimburse Rose State for all fees associated with class instruction and testing/licensing fees ($600 value per attendee) for each employee hired from this training session.
-Starting wages after passing those two DEQ classes and respective certification tests is $14-21/hour.
-Operators quickly jump to at least $25/hr after three years of experience and additional training, which employers pay for along the way.
+Students who pass their two Oklahoma Department of Environmental Quality (DEQ) tests are then welcome to visit the job fair at Rose State on Friday, Aug.
+26. Midwest City Public Works, Veola, Inframark, City of Norman Public Works and the City of Bethany will all attend the job fair and have agreed to reimburse Rose State for all fees associated with class instruction and testing/licensing fees ($600 value per attendee) for each employee hired from this training session.
+Starting wages after passing those two DEQ classes and respective certification tests can be $15.85-$32.35 hour.

 “Many industry partners are currently looking for licensed operators right now,” Rose State Senior Director of the Center of Workforce Excellence in Aerospace and Cybersecurity Whitney Kolb Alvis said.
 “This is our way of trying to partner with the industry to take on the upfront risk associated with training and licensing fees for those in the community interested in beginning a career in this in-demand field.”